eatthis-ch/frontend/README.md

 Note: app has to handle sigterm signals and shutdown gracefully (this is whay makes it happy running in kubernetes)

+## CD
+On all branches an action automatically builds container images based on the branchname and pushes them to a registry.

 ## References
 - [Graceful shutdown](https://blog.risingstack.com/graceful-shutdown-node-js-kubernetes/)
 - [Node Dockerfile](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)